| Home | Mission | Events | Membership | History |

 axe with thick wedge shaped blade

-Thick, wedge shaped axe heads (left) were made as a single piece, with the eye (the hole for the haft) punched out with a drift.
-The thin blades show evidence of having been folded around what would eventually become the eye.
+Some axe heads (notably thick, wedge shaped axe heads such as the one seen to the left) show evidence of having been made as a single piece, with the eye (the hole for the haft) punched out with a drift.

 axe head eyes

-One wonders whether men used sheaths on their axes in the Viking age to protect against accidental cuts.
-There is no archaeological evidence to suggest their use, and the little available literary evidence suggests they were not used.
-In chapter 144 of Íslendinga saga (which takes place well after the Viking age), it is said that an unnamed man was accidentally wounded by an axe as men mounted their horses to ride to a killing in west Iceland.
+In chapter 144 of Íslendinga saga (which takes place well after the end of the Viking age), it is said that an unnamed man was accidentally wounded by an axe as men mounted their horses to ride to a killing in west Iceland.
 The episode suggests that the head of the axe was not covered.

 axe shafts